More about: The 5 Best Gondola Rides in Venice

 - Campo Manin.
 A charming Venetian square dominated by a statue in honour of Daniele Manin, ideal for soaking up the typical atmosphere of the city.

-With this tour, you'll tick off two must-see attractions in Venice: explore the streets on foot with a local guide who will explain the fascinating history of this incredible city, and take a 30-minute gondola ride across the Grand Canal and other waterways through smaller neighbourhoods, such as Fenice.
+With this tour, you'll tick off two must-dos in Venice: exploring its streets on foot accompanied by a local guide who will explain the fascinating history of this incredible city, and taking a 30-minute gondola ride across the Grand Canal and other waterways through smaller neighbourhoods, such as Fenice.

 on foot

 - La Fenice Theatre.
-The Fenice Theatre was once one of the seven main theatres in Venice and is now the only opera house in the Italian city.
+In its day, the Fenice Theatre was one of the seven main theatres in Venice and is now the only opera house in the Italian city.

 - Rialto Bridge.
-This is the most famous, oldest and most visited of the four bridges that cross Venice's Grand Canal, with more than two million tourists crossing it every year.
+It is the most famous, oldest and most visited of the four bridges that cross Venice's Grand Canal, with more than two million tourists crossing it every year.

 - Contarini del Bovolo Palace.
 Very close to the Rialto Bridge stands this small 15th-century palace, famous for its spectacular and picturesque external spiral staircase.